Honda Civic: Background

-Honda, after establishing itself as a leading manufacturer of motorcycles during the 1950s, began production of automobiles in 1963.
-Honda introduced its N360 minicar, compliant with Kei car specifications for the Japanese market, for the 1967 model year.
-The car had a transverse-mounted front-engine, front-wheel-drive (FF) layout, which would be adopted for the later Honda 1300 (1970) and Civic (1972) models.
-The Civic gave Honda their first market success competing with manufacturers of standard compact cars, which was a growth segment as sales of kei cars plateaued and waned in the early 1970s.
+After establishing itself in the 1950s as a motorcycle manufacturer, Honda began production of automobiles in 1963.
+Honda introduced its N360 minicar, compliant with Kei car specifications for the Japanese market, for the 1967 model year with a transverse-mounted front-engine, front-wheel-drive (FF) layout later adopted by the Honda 1300 (1970) and Civic (1972) models.
+The Civic gave Honda their first market success competing with manufacturers of compact cars, a growth segment as sales of kei cars plateaued and waned in the early 1970s.

-It was Honda's first model to have an impact in the export market.
-It became one of the most influential automotive designs of the 1970s, with the Volkswagen Golf (1974), Ford Fiesta (1976), and Fiat Ritmo (1978) showing similarities as transverse-FF, truncated-trapezoidal hatchbacks occupying a size niche between minicars and compact sedans.
-The Renault 5 was introduced six months before the Honda Civic which appeared later in July.
+The Civic became an influential design of the 1970s, along with the Volkswagen Golf (1974), Ford Fiesta (1976), and Fiat Ritmo (1978) and following the Renault 5, which was introduced six months earlier.
 Honda would later expand the Civic's FF-compact design to produce the larger and more upmarket Accord (1976) and Prelude (1978) models.
-In Japan, the Civic was the first fully modern compact car in the European style, offering a level of prestige never before seen in this class in the market.
+In Japan, the Civic was the first fully modern compact car in the European style, offering a level of prestige not seen in this market class.
 The Civic quickly inspired Japanese domestic manufacturers to respond in kind, with models like the Mazda Familia AP, Daihatsu Charade, and Mitsubishi Mirage.

 Previously a subcompact, since 2000 the Civic has been categorized as a compact car.
-US EPA guidelines for vehicle size class stipulate a car having combined passenger and cargo room of 110 to 119.9 cuft is considered a mid-size car, and as such the tenth generation Civic sedan is technically a small-end mid-size car, although it still competes in the compact class.
+US EPA guidelines for vehicle size class stipulate a car having combined passenger and cargo room of 110 to 119.9 cuft is considered a mid-size car, and as such the tenth generation Civic sedan is technically a mid-size car, although it competes in the compact class.
 In Insurance Bureau of Canada's report on top 10 most stolen vehicles in 2005, 2000 Honda Civic Si 2-door, 1999 Honda Civic Si coupe, 1994 Honda Civic Si 2-door Hatchback, 1995 Honda Civic Si 2-door Hatchback were listed as ranks #1, #2, #5, #8 respectively.
 The Honda Civic has also consistently been the most popular passenger vehicle in Canada.

 In Japan, as customers increasingly shifted to minivans and compact cars like the Fit, production of the non-hybrid Civic ended in August 2010.
 However, the Civic was reintroduced into the Japanese market with the launch of the tenth-generation model in 2017.